manhtb310/kcf_extention/README.md

 | `-DASYNC=ON` | Use C++ `std::async` to run computations for different scales in parallel.
 This mode of parallelization was present in the original implementation.
 Here, it is superseeded with -DOPENMP.
 This doesn't work with `BIG_BATCH` mode.|

-See also the top-level `Makefile` for other useful cmake parameters such as extra compiler flags etc.
+See also the top-level `Makefile` for other useful cmake parameters such as extra compiler flags etc.he `cmake` options below allow to select, which version to build.

+The following table shows how to configure different FFT implementat

 ## Running